 We previously discussed the difference between a wireframe and a mockup, but the type of mockup we’re talking about here is something completely different.
 This type of mockup comes in at the end, once your app or website is ready to go live.
 These are basically photos that you can customize with images or screenshots of your final product.
 For example, you can take a screenshot of your app and drop it onto the screen of an iPhone X.

 You’re probably excited to finally be finishing the project you’ve worked so hard on for so long.
 We know you probably don’t have a ton of money left over for advertising, which is where Placeit’s mockups come into play.
 They’re easy to use, produce great images of your product, and are very affordable!
-No matter what you’re promoting, an iPhone app, an iPad app, or a new website, Placeit’s mockups have you covered!
+No matter what you’re promoting, an iPhone app, an iPad app, or a new website, Placeit has the latest gadget mockups that have you covered!